 Both 4490 and 4457 are small enough to be able to negotiate the roads in the Annapolis area.
 The addition of these vehicles has greatly increased our response capability both in our own District and when providing mutual aid to our neighboring agencies.

-Our next project is designing and purchasing a replacement for what is now our oldest engine, 4483.
+So what is next?
+Our next project has been designing and purchasing a replacement for what is now our oldest engine, 4483.
 4483 is a 1990 vehicle that was purchased new for The Sea Ranch Volunteer Fire Department.
 4483 is a "type 1" engine, equipped for fighting structure fires and staying on paved roads (though 4483 has been modified to be able to provide some wildland capability).
 The engine is still in service and functioning well but no longer meets national safety standards for fire engines and is not suitable for participating in strike teams or rental to CAL FIRE on large incidents.
-The District has been working on specifications for a replacement that provides the capabilities of a type 1 but can also respond to wildland fires, and is not too large to be able to get around on our roads.
-We anticipate finalizing those specifications and ordering the engine this summer, and having the replacement in service by the summer of 2019.
+The District completed design and the new 4483 is being built by Rosenbauer in Minnesota.
+We expect to take delivery of it in the spring of 2020.

 We are proud of our making our fleet safer and improving our response capability.
 Having met our most urgent apparatus needs, we look forward to implementing a long-range apparatus replacement plan that will keep the District strong and replace vehicles appropriately before they become unsafe or obsolete.